hbivnm/hbivnm-tf2-config/README.md

 # HBIVNM CONFIG for Team Fortress 2
-This is the config I use to get as many frames per second as possible :)
+This is the config I use, I value good visibility and high framerates.
+Hence this config is designed specifically for high framerates and minimizing visual clutters :)

 It is a combination of a none-preset [mastercom](https://mastercomfig.com/) config along with my own [config file](https://github.com/hbivnm/hbivnm-tf2-config/blob/main/tf/cfg/hbivnm_config.cfg).